 - 1. Describe the purpose, comprehensive scope, and areas of application in the discipline of psychology. - 2.
-Demonstrate knowledge of the scientific process by applying and/or critiquing various research methods used by psychologists in the study of behavior. - 3.
+Apply and/or critique various research methods used by psychologists in the study of behavior. - 3.
 Recognize, compare and contrast various theoretical perspectives used to explain and guide psychological research and application. - 4.
 Identify historical and present-day contributions of major psychologists.

-- 5. Define important psychological terms, concepts, processes and principles. - 6.
+- 5. Define key psychological terms, concepts, processes and principles. - 6.
 Apply critical thinking to assumptions, claims, and common sense ideas about behavior. - 7.
-Demonstrate the application of psychological principles and findings to one's own life.
+Apply psychological principles and findings to one's own life.